Hong Kong Crypto Tax 2026: No Capital Gains Tax — and the Trade vs Investment Line

 - Keep records and reconcile against CARF/DAC8-reported data even where domestic tax is nil.

 Wag3s Folio reconstructs complete multi-chain history with holding periods and frequency — the evidence base for a capital-investment characterisation — and reconciles against CARF/DAC8-reported activity.
 For Hong Kong crypto businesses or funds in Profits-Tax scope, Wag3s Ledger provides audit-ready records and multi-chain reconciliation.
-See the Folio and Ledger pages.
+Folio produces the records and the figures; it supports, rather than replaces, a qualified Hong Kong tax adviser on the trade-versus-investment characterisation.

 Further reading